sorin-ionescu/prezto/modules/git/README.md

   - `gcR` removes the *HEAD* commit.
   - `gcs` displays various types of objects.
   - `gcl` lists lost commits.
+  - `gcy` displays commits yet to be applied to upstream in the short format.
+  - `gcY` displays commits yet to be applied to upstream.

 ### Conflict